CarbonPackages/Carbon.RangeEditor/README.md

 * Minimal and maximal are clickable
 * If minimal or maximal value is set, the value in the middle gets hidden
 * You can set a own text for every value
+* The input field is debounced, so it is finally possible to set the value with the keypad
+* Handle arrows keys and page up/down keys in the text input field
+* Ratio mode

 Example: